Cal-CS-61A-Staff/scheme_editor/editor/scheme_documentation.md

 host languages: Python and Dart both have immutable strings with no concept of individual characters.

-Because the Python-based interpreter has little use for strings, it lacks proper support for their manipulation.
-The web interpreter, which requires strings for JS interop (among other things), it supports a `string-append` built-in, which takes in an arbitrary number of values or any type and combines them into a string.
-Additional string manipulation can be done through JS interop.

 ### Pairs and Lists

 Pairs are a built-in data structure consisting of two fields, a `car` and a